+Rose der Welt is an endeavour to show that my two main interests, literature and programming, might not be so different after all.
 I firmly believe that we don't need to file ourselves into one category, no matter how disparate those categories might appear at first glance.
 We all contain multitudes.
 I used to write and translate for a living, now I build software for a living, but in no way does that mean I'm now exclusively a developer.
-In no way have I given up writing, nor do I no longer identify as a writer.
+I haven't given up writing, nor do I no longer identify as a writer.
 In fact, I believe my continuing writing practice enriches what I've chosen to do as a career.